Some colleges only take four minutes to review four years of your work. Our C.R.A.S.H. model will help you break through.

 Second, decide on your package.
 We're transparent about our offers.
 You can schedule private sessions on an hourly basis, sign up for sessions one year at a time, or buy them in bulk (for the best value).
 Read about our rates and terms conditions by clicking the big button below.

 Third, you'll be able to pay for your package on our website (we'll send you the link).
-As soon as the contract is signed and invoice is paid, we'll start you on your journey--whether it's a simple application review, a one-year sprint to the finish line, or a middle school-to-college marathon.Click here to sign up for your free 15-minute counseling consultation.
+As soon as the contract is signed and invoice is paid, we'll start you on your journey--whether it's a simple application review, a one-year sprint to the finish line, or a middle school-to-college marathon.Click here to view our rates and terms.